gjin-DLOU/ChemDDI/README.md

-# MRCGN
-(The initial features in the code data were extracted using a distillation-based methodology, as detailed in the repository: https://github.com/HongxinXiang/IEM.git)
 # Abstract
 Predicting drug–drug interaction (DDI) events is critical for ensuring patient safety, optimizing therapeutic efficacy, and advancing drug discovery.
 Deep learning–based models have recently